-As appointed auditors, we have a duty to consider whether to issue a report in the public interest when a matter comes to our attention which we believe the authority should consider or about which the public should be made aware.
+As appointed auditors, we have a duty to consider whether to issue a report in the public interest when a matter comes to our attention which we believe the authority should consider or the public should know about.

 The authority is responsible for the use of funds raised by local taxation and should properly account for how it has used and protected those funds.
-Leire Parish Council is required by law to prepare an AGAR:
+Assington Parish Council is required by law to prepare an AGAR: